Magdalena Avietėnaitė: Biography

 On June 17, 1940, after the Soviet occupation, Avietėnaitė and her co-worker Elena Barščiauskaitė risked their lives to remove and transmit Ministry of Foreign Affairs secret files to the Head of the Lithuanian Archives and priest Juozapas Stakauskas.
 From 1940 to 1944, she taught English at the Vilnius University.
 She contributed to the safety of Lithuanian gold reserve located in the United States.

 During the German occupation of Lithuania, Avietėnaitė was part of a resistance group.
 She actively collaborated with the anti-Nazi newspaper Į laisvę (To Freedom).
 In summer 1944, as the Red Army was approaching Kaunas, Avietėnaitė left Lithuania.
 Until 1947, she found shelter in a refugee camp in Germany, and worked as a General Secretary at the Lithuanian Red Cross Society.
 In 1947 she moved to Paris, and in 1949 to the United States.

 From 1949 to 1952, Avietėnaitė worked at the library of the University of Detroit Mercy, from 1952 to 1953 she taught sociology at the Annhurst College.
 She was a member of the Supreme Committee for the Liberation of Lithuania and was translating the Committee's documents to English.
 Prior to retirement Avietėnaitė was a librarian-consultant at the Manhattanville College of the Sacred Heart, in retirement she resided at the nuns' sheltered elder home in Putnam, Connecticut.
 Up until the complete deterioration of her vision, Avietėnaitė handled the monastery's library and engaged in Lithuanian activities that had not been abandoned throughout her life in the United States.
 As far as her modest financial resources allowed, she supported Lithuanian organisations.
-Avietėnaitė died in 1984, at the age of 91, and was buried at Gate of Heaven Cemetery in Putnam.
+Avietėnaitė died in 1984, at the age of 91.

 For her merits to Lithuania, Avietėnaitė was awarded both Lithuanian and foreign honors, including Order of the Lithuanian Grand Duke Gediminas (3rd degree) and French Legion of Honour IV Degree.